CroSel: Cross Selection of Confident Pseudo Labels for Partial-Label Learning: Our Proposed Method

-where $i=1,2...t$, $t \geq 2 $, $\gamma$ is the confidence threshold of selection. $\beta_1$ lets our selected label be in the candidate label set. $\beta_2$ limits that the label we picked has not flipped in the past $t$ epochs, which is a volatility consideration and $\beta_3$ ensures that the label we selected has a high confidence level.
+where $\gamma$ is the confidence threshold of selection, $\mathbb{I}(\cdot)$ is the indicator function. $\beta_1$ lets our selected label be in the candidate label set. $\beta_2$ limits that the label we picked has not flipped in the past $t$ epochs, which is a volatility consideration, and $\beta_3$ ensures that the label we selected has a high confidence level.
 The final selected dataset is $\mathcal{D}_{\mathrm{sel}}$: